NimaHabibzade/DySAT/README.md

-This repository contains a TensorFlow implementation of DySAT - Dynamic Self Attention (DySAT) networks for dynamic graph representation Learning.
+This repository contains a TensorFlow implementation of DySAT - Dynamic Self Attention (DySAT) networks for dynamic graph reprscesentation Learning.
 DySAT is an unsupervised graph embedding model to learn node embeddings in dynamic time-evolving attributed graphs, which may later be used for downstream application tasks such as link prediction, clustering and node classification.

 Note: Though DySAT is designed for attributed dynamic graphs, our benchmarking experiments are carried out on datasets that do not have node attributes.